What are inductive reasoning tests?

 Inductive reasoning tests are one type of psychometric test frequently used in selecting applicants for job roles such as engineering and IT.
 You have to think logically and methodically against the clock to spot patterns in the sequence of graphics.
 Usually the best way to approach inductive reasoning tests is to spot a pattern in the first two or three figures and quickly test out your theory by checking if this fits with the next figures.
 Practice will help.

-Watch part 1 of our inductive reasoning tutorial for a walkthrough of an inductive reasoning question:
+Watch part 1 of our inductive reasoning tutorial below for a walkthrough of an inductive reasoning question:

 Free example inductive reasoning tests